 That’s a good question.

 The answer is that the US reserves the right to tax all “U.S. Situs Assets” upon a person’s death – no matter what their citizenship is or where they reside for tax purposes.
 This is commonly referred to as the estate tax.

-Here are the facts as I perceive them after reading several guides by Vanguard, PWC, BDO, Deloitte, and RBC, as well as talking to several experienced international investors who use IBKR.
+Here are the facts as I perceive them after reading several guides by Vanguard, PWC, BDO and Deloitte, as well as talking to several experienced international investors who use IBKR.
 Keep in mind, I am not an international tax expert.

 For Canadian expats (non-residents) not located in the USA

 - If you have more than $60,000 USD of assets “domiciled” in the USA at the time of your death, you have “U.S. Situs Assets” and need to file a tax return.